oceanprotocol/aquarius/deployment/README.md

 }
 ```

 ##### Aquarius

+Aquarius supports indexing multiple chains using a single instance to serve API requests and one instance for each chain that must be indexed.

-For Aquarius deployment we can use the following templates for guidance.
+The following deployment templates could be used for guidance.
 Some parameters are [optional](https://github.com/oceanprotocol/aquarius) and the template could be adjusted based on these considerations.
-One common case is the deployment for one of the following Ethereum networks:
+Common cases are the deployments for one/multiple multiple Ethereum networks:

 - mainnet
 - rinkeby
 - ropsten

-and the following template (annotated) could be edited and used for deployment.
+and the following templates (annotated) could be edited and used for deployment.

-*aquarius-standard-networks-deployment-example.yaml* (annotated)
+*aquarius-deployment.yaml* (annotated) => this deployment is responsible for serving API requests

 ```yaml
 apiVersion: apps/v1